-The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal award activity of Texas State Affordable Housing Corporation (the "Corporation") under programs of the federal government for the year ended August 31, 2021.
-The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance").
+The accompanying schedule of expenditures of federal and state awards (the "Schedule") includes the federal and state award activity of Texas State Affordable Housing Corporation (the "Corporation") under programs of the federal and state government for the year ended August 31, 2022.
+The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance") and the State of Texas Uniform Grant Management Standards ("UGMS").
 Because the Schedule presents only a selected portion of the operations of the Corporation, it is not intended to and does not present the financial position, change in net assets, or cash flows of the Corporation.